 Frequently Asked Questions

 Check out these frequently asked questions for helpful information and clarification on various topics.

 How long do electric blankets last?

 The lifespan of an electric blanket depends on various factors such as the quality of the blanket, frequency of use, and maintenance.
 Generally, a good-quality electric blanket can last for 5-10 years with proper care and use.
 However, it’s recommended to replace an electric blanket after 10 years of use for safety reasons.

-What happens if I spill water on my electric blanket?
+What happens if water is accidentally spilled on an electric blanket?

-If you spill water on your electric blanket, it’s important to turn off and unplug the blanket immediately.
-Allow it to dry completely before using it again.
+If you spill water on your electric blanket, it’s important to turn it off and unplug the blanket immediately.
 Do not attempt to use the blanket while it’s wet or damp, as this can be dangerous and may cause electrical shocks.
 It’s also important to follow the manufacturer’s instructions for cleaning and care to prevent damage to the blanket.